hashgraph/hedera-improvement-proposal/HIP/hip-0000-token-update-remove-keys.md

 ## User stories

-As a creator I want to remove the Wipe Key on my existing NFT collection so that collectors can be assured their NFT can't be removed from their account.
+- As a creator I want to remove the Wipe Key on my existing NFT collection so that collectors can be assured their NFT can't be removed from their account.
-As a creator I want to remove the Admin Key on my existing NFT collection so that I can be sure my NFT is immutable.
+- As a creator I want to remove the Admin Key on my existing NFT collection so that I can be sure my NFT is immutable.
-As a creator I want the flexibilty to remove keys as my project evolves.
+- As a creator I want the flexibility to remove keys as my project evolves.
 For example, I might start out with KYC as a requirement and later decide that it is not necessary.
-As an NFT minting service I want to be able to mint an NFT collection on behalf of a creator using our private key and then update the Treasurey Account to the creator's account whilst simultaneously removing the admin key so the creator ends up with an immutable NFT collection in their Treasurey Account.
+- As an NFT minting service I want to be able to mint an NFT collection on behalf of a creator using our private key and then update the treasury account to the creator's account whilst simultaneously removing the admin key so the creator ends up with an immutable NFT collection in their treasury account.
+- As a creator of an NFT which has no Admin Key but does have a Wipe Key, I want to be able to remove the Wipe Key

 ## Specification